matviichukvv/Data-cleaning-with-python/README.md

-# Data cleaning with python
+# Data cleaning with python project
 This repository contains a Jupyter Notebook detailing the steps taken to clean a dataset from a call centre.
 The primary goal of this project is to prepare a clean, structured list of customers who can be contacted based on the provided data.

 ## Features